machinekit/machinekit-docs/docs/building-from-source.md

 Installing machinekit from packages is the quickest route to success but for any number of reasons you might want or need to build machinekit from source.

-Debian Linux is our recommended work environment; the following instructions have been tested on Debian Wheezy i386 and amd64 installations.
-They likely will work with little alteration on recent Debian-based distributions such as Ubuntu 14.04LTS and Linux Mint 17 but please, let's address the nuances of working in distributions other than Debian or releases other than Wheezy on supplemental pages so this page can remain focused on its primary goal of getting you to a working machinekit environment.
+Debian Linux is our sole supported work environment; the following instructions have been tested on Debian Wheezy i386 and amd64 installations.

 These instructions presume you have a basic proficiency working in the Linux bash shell from the command line in a terminal, know the difference between an